 - Limit storage usage to 10GB per site

-- Custom domains such as @ece.utexas.edu or @mer.utexas.edu is available
+- Custom domains such as @ece.utexas.edu or @mer.utexas.edu are available

 For more information on the UT Web service, please visit the ITS-UT Web pages